replicatedhq/replicated-docs/docs/enterprise/snapshots-configuring-hostpath.md

    If you use a mounted directory for the storage destination, such as one that is created with the Common Internet File System (CIFS) or Server Message Block (SMB) protocols, ensure that you configure the user:group 1001:1001 permissions on all nodes in the cluster and from the server side as well.

    You cannot change the permissions of a mounted network shared filesystem from the client side.
 To reassign the user:group to 1001:1001 for a directory that is already mounted, you must remount the directory.
 For example, for a CIFS mounted directory, specify the `uid=1001,gid=1001` mount options in the CIFS mount command.

+## Prerequisites

+Complete the following items before you perform this task:

+* Review the limitations and considerations.
+See [Limitations and Considerations](snapshots-understanding#limitations-and-considerations) in _About Backup and Restore_.
+* Install the velero CLI.
+See [Installing the Velero CLI](snapshots-velero-cli-installing).

 ## Install Velero and Configure Host Path Storage in Online Environments